 Brand Identity and Color

-For example, my icon is the “dynabloom.”
+For example, our icon is the “dynabloom.”
 It represents the dynamic integration of digital, traditional, and personal marketing that helps businesses grow.

 Brand Identity Imagery

 The style of corporate imagery also impacts your brand identity.
 Is it clean and fresh?
 Is it illustrative?
 Playful?
 Serious?
 Does it feature people or objects?

 What’s more, people who are online are 94% more likely to view content with an image, according to Forbes.
 We would add the caveat that email is often an exception to that rule.
 Many “spammy” emails have images.
 Additionally, open rates can be higher for emails with fewer images.

 Brand guidelines help to define how you and your employees use your logo AND covers misuses—both offline and online.
 How will you use the logo on your website, in social media, email marketing, email signatures and other online uses?

 It also describes how you will talk about your brand, your messaging, the imagery to use, and much more.